bcambl/rpda/README.md

 rpda
 ====
-is a RecoverPoint Direct Access utility to enable _direct access_ to the latest image on a copy node within a consistency group remotely via API.
+Is a RecoverPoint Direct Access utility to provide clients a simple CLI to manage _direct access_ testing on the latest image of a copy node within a consistency group remotely via API.
 The project is written in Go (golang) and can be compiled to a single binary for ease of deployment.

-Download latest compiled `x86_64` release binary [here](https://github.com/bcambl/rpda/releases)
+Download latest compiled `x86_64` release binary [here](https://github.com/bcambl/rpda/releases/latest)

 ## Configuration
-A configuration template will be generated upon first execution of `rpda`.
+A configuration template will be generated upon first execution of `rpda [command]`.

 ```
 api: